A creamy, frothy keto vanilla milkshake recipe using only 5 ingredients and ready in 5 minutes. How does it sound?

 This is the secret trio of ingredients to make a frothy, smooth and creamy vanilla keto milkshake 100% sugar-free and low in carbs.
 It is a less processed version of your favorite drink, made only with wholesome ingredients.

-Let’s see the 5 ingredients you need to start making this healthy keto summer snack and all the alternatives you have to make it dairy-free, vegan!
+Let’s see the 5 ingredients you need to start making this healthy keto summer snack and all the alternatives you have to make it dairy-free, and vegan!

 All you need are the ingredients listed above.
 The combination of cream, milk, and ice cubes will mimic the ice cream texture.